DuNST: Dual Noisy Self Training for Semi-Supervised Controllable Text Generation: Detailed Setting

-We tuned $\textit{KL-lambda}\in\{0.01, 0.03, 0.05, 0.1\}$ (following \citet{li-etal-2020-optimus}), $\lambda_c\in\{1,5,10\}$, the ratio of Pseudo Texts (Fig. \ref{fig:numpd}), and softmax temperature (Fig. \ref{fig:temperature}) to obtain the reported results.
+We tuned $\textit{KL-lambda}\in\{0.01, 0.03, 0.05, 0.1\}$ (following \citet{li-etal-2020-optimus}), $\lambda_c\in\{1,5,10\}$, the ratio of Pseudo Texts (Fig. \ref{fig:numpt}), and softmax temperature $\tau\in\{0.2, 1, 5, 10\}$ (Fig. \ref{fig:temperature}) to obtain the reported results.
 We set \textit{KL-lambda} to be 0.05 for sentiment-controlled generation, 0.03 for detoxification, and 0.01 for topic-controlled generation. $\lambda_c$ is 10 for sentiment-controlled generation and 1 for topic-controlled generation and detoxification.
-For other hyper parameters, $\lambda_g$ is set to be 1 and $\lambda_{bow}$ is set to be 0.2 for all tasks.
-We use AdamW \citep{Loshchilov2019DecoupledWD} as optimizer.
+Softmax temperature $\tau$ is set to be 5 for all tasks.
+For other hyperparameters, $\lambda_g$ is set to be 1, and weight for BOW loss \citep{wang2017diverse} $\lambda_{bow}$ is set to be 0.2 for all tasks.
+We use AdamW \citep{Loshchilov2019DecoupledWD} as an optimizer.
 The training batch size is 8 and the learning rate is $5e-5$.
 We apply linear warmup to the optimizer and the number of warm-up steps is one epoch.

 We implement DuNST and all other baselines based on Huggingface Transformers \citep{wolf-etal-2020-transformers} library of v4.21.1 and use NVIDIA A100 to train our model.
 The total number of training GPU hours is around 8h for IMDb, 10h for Jigsaw, and 9h for AGNews.
 The number of parameters of our model is 134.56M for sentiment-controlled generation and text detoxification.
 For a topic-controlled generation, the number of parameters is 136.19M.
-In generation phase, we use top-$p$ sampling ($p=0.9$) as decoding method.
-Other configuration of the generator includes a length penalty to be 1.0, a repetition penalty to be 1.0, and a no-repeat-ngram-size to be 4 for all baselines.
+In the generation phase, we use top-$p$ sampling ($p=0.9$) as the decoding method.
+Other generator configurations include a length penalty to be 1.0, a repetition penalty to be 1.0, and a no-repeat-ngram-size to be 4 for all baselines.
 All experimental results are trained and tested in a single run.